-A few blogs ago, I showed you step by step on how to create a Two-Way mirrored Storage Space, and how to replace a failed disk and repair the storage space.
+In the previous articles, I showed you step by step how to create a Two-Way mirrored Storage Space, and how to replace a failed disk and repair the storage space.

 In today’s blog post, I will walk through how to extend and resize an existing Two-Way mirror Storage Space and volume.